1 Peter 3

 Sincere repentance and a baptismal commitment to sin no more; then brings the application of the atoning sacrifice of Jesus Christ, reconciling us to God the Father and bringing a good conscious for us towards God.
 The effectiveness of the sacrifice of Christ was made sure by his resurrection to glory and his acceptance by God the Father for us.

-Therefore the flood of Noah was an allegory of baptism, which is the death of the sinner and the rising up of a new being in Christ; a new person putting away all sin; to seek out, to hunger and thirst after [which fasting portrays] the whole Word of God, to learn it and to keep it with a whole heart.
+Therefore the flood of Noah was an allegory of baptism, which is the death of the sinner in baptism and the rising up of a new being in Christ-like godliness, to become a new person putting away all sin to wholeheartedly live by every Word of God.

-3:21 The like figure [Noah’s flood is a like figure of baptism] whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience [The rising up out of the water of baptism a new sincerely repentant godly spiritual person in Christ and the application of the sacrifice of Christ, is what saves us.] toward God,) by the resurrection of Jesus Christ: 3:22 Who is gone into heaven, and is on the right hand of God; angels and authorities and powers being made subject unto him.
+3:21 The like figure [Noah’s flood is a like figure of baptism] whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience [The water of baptism is not meant to wash away physical dirt, but represents the washing away of all repented sin.
+The rising up out of the water of baptism a new sincerely repentant godly spiritual person in Christ and the application of the sacrifice of Christ, is what saves us.] toward God,) by the resurrection of Jesus Christ: 3:22 Who is gone into heaven, and is on the right hand of God; angels and authorities and powers being made subject unto him.